 A key ecosystem in the Valley is its “blue corridors” – and so it is clear that the quality of its waters needs to be monitored, to gain that ‘baseline’ of information to see where we are before taking further steps to enhance biodiversity along the Valley’s waterways.

-The Sid Valley Biodiversity Group is working on a project to record information about the quality of the water in the River Sid, its tributaries and other streams in the Sidmouth parish.
+The Sid Valley Biodiversity Group has set up a project to record information about the quality of the water in the River Sid, its tributaries and other streams in the Sidmouth parish.